 Engineer: I appreciate that you're my employer, and an old man besides... but if you don't take your goddamn hands off me I will break you in half.

-Really, a lot of the team are this, especially around children, but in the field they are mentally unbalanced, bloodthirsty lunatics.
+Really, the mercs (or at least most of them) fit this trope in general.
+They can be friendly, generous and even kind off-duty, especially around children and their respective loved ones, but in the field they are mentally unbalanced, bloodthirsty lunatics.
 Taken to the logical extreme with the Pyro.

 The Halo novels confirm this for Cortana.
 She's a nice, somewhat snarky, AI who will get you transferred onto the front line and ruin your marriage if you mess with her or John.